Gents and Ladies Doubles

-1. Following the closing date for entries, the committee will arrange a draw for a knock-out tournament and will set deadline dates for each round of the tournament.
+1. Following the closing date for entries, the committee will arrange a draw for the tournaments and will set deadline dates for each round.
 Details will then be circulated to all competitors and published on the club web site.

 2. Competitors must arrange their own playing times within the specified deadlines.